ljr1981/json_ext/README.md

 			Result := <<"name", "truck_id", "sms_device">>
 		end

-This ARRAY defines the features that you want to be serialized to JSON from the existing object at run-time.
+This ARRAY specifies the features that you want to be serialized to JSON from the existing object at run-time.
 In this case, the features are (for example) defined as:

 	name: STRING
 			-- `name' of Current.